-- The Los Angeles City Employees' Retirement System (LACERS, the Plan, or the System) fiduciary net position as of June 30, 2018 was \$16,989,616,000, an increase of \$1,300,046,000 or 8.3% over the prior fiscal year. - The total additions to the fiduciary net position of LACERS, from employer contributions made by the City of Los Angeles (the City), Member contributions, and net investment income, were \$2,306,348,000, a 12.4% decrease from the prior fiscal year. - The employer contributions to the Retirement Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by the Governmental Accounting Standards Board (GASB) Statements No. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25, and No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27. - The employer contributions to the Postemployment Health Care Plan represented 100% of Actuarially the Determined Contribution of the employer as defined by GASB Statements No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, and No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions. - Net investment income for this fiscal year was \$1,518,879,000, representing an 18.1% decrease compared with an investment income of \$1,854,901,000 for the previous reporting period. - The total deductions from the fiduciary net position were \$1,006,302,000, a 6.1% increase from the prior fiscal year, for the payment of retirement and postemployment health care benefits, refunds of Member contributions, and administrative expenses. - The System's Net Pension Liability (NPL) for the retirement benefits was \$5,709,348,000 as of June 30, 2018.
-NPL, an important measure required by GASB Statement No. 67 to disclose in the financial notes of a pension plan, is the difference between the Total Pension Liability (TPL) and the Plan fiduciary net position.
-As the Plan fiduciary net position is equal to the market value of the System's assets, NPL is determined on a market value basis, and it fully reflects the Plan's investment performance (9.2% rate of return, gross of fees) of this fiscal year.
-Compared with the previous fiscal year, the NPL increased by \$431,676,000.
+- The Los Angeles City Employees' Retirement System (LACERS or the System) fiduciary net position as of June 30, 2019 was \$17,707,910,000, an increase of \$718,294,000 or 4.2% over the prior fiscal year. - The total additions to the fiduciary net position of LACERS, from employer contributions made by the City of Los Angeles (the City), Member contributions, self-funded dental insurance premium, Members' portion of premium reserve, and net investment income were \$1,802,166,000, a 21.9% decrease from the prior fiscal year.
+Self-funded dental insurance premium and Members' portion of premium reserve are two new funding sources for the newly established 115 Trust fund (refer to Note 3 Postemployment Health Care Plan Description on page 22). - The employer contributions to the Retirement Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by the Governmental Accounting Standards Board (GASB) Statements No. 67, Financial Reporting for Pension Plans, and No. 68, Accounting and Financial Reporting for Pensions. - The employer contributions to the Postemployment Health Care Plan represented 100% of the Actuarially Determined Contribution of the employer as defined by GASB Statements No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, and No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions. - Net investment income for this fiscal year was \$968,497,000, representing a 36.2% decrease compared with an investment income of \$1,518,879,000 for the previous fiscal year. - The total deductions from the fiduciary net position were \$1,083,872,000, a 7.7% increase from the prior fiscal year, for the payment of retirement and postemployment health care benefits, refunds of Member contributions, and administrative expenses. - The System's Net Pension Liability (NPL) for the retirement benefits was \$5,977,828,000 as of June 30, 2019.
+NPL, a measure required by GASB Statement No. 67 to disclose in the financial notes of a pension plan, is the difference between the Total Pension Liability (TPL) and the plan fiduciary net position.
+As the plan fiduciary net position is equal to the market value (also referred to as the "fair value") of the plan's assets, NPL is determined on a market value basis, and it fully reflects the plan's investment performance (6.2% rate of return, gross of fees) of this fiscal year.
+Compared with the previous fiscal year, the NPL increased by \$268,480,000.